Manufacturing · Clothing Manufacturing

 What to expect after you submit

-A BLIS representative reviews the information you submit and follows up if something important is missing.
+A BLIS representative reviews what you share, looks at what your business needs, and follows up if an important detail is missing.

-If something important is missing, a few targeted questions — not another long form.
+If something important is missing, we’ll ask a few focused questions instead of sending another long form.

-5. Bound?
-We stay on.
+5. We stay available

 Prefer to talk it through?
 Call (818) 306-8333Monday – Friday, 9:00 AM – 5:00 PM PT